BlakeFlores/Nearest-Neighbor-Feature-Selector/README.md

 # Nearest-Neighbor Feature Selector
 This program does a feature selection using Single Nearest Neighbor.
 It takes in an input file of numeric data which is formatted accordingly (see dependancies below).
 This program then noramlizes all of the data to a range of between -1 and 1.
 Finally, It uses a single nearest neighbor algorithm to determine which combination of features can best predict the classification of future data.

 The output of this program is the most optimal set of features for building a nearest neighbor classifier.
 I checked optimality using nearest-neighbor, with a "leave one out" algorithm.
 This involves checking the nearest neighbor of an element against the rest of the elements in a particular feature, and determining if the neighbor gives an accurate classification.
-Each element of a feature is selected and evaluated in this manner.
+Each element of a feature is selected and evaluated in this manner to determine a features overall "goodness" score.

+Forward selection checks each feature for its ability to be used in a nearest neighbor classifier, and selects the feature that gives the most accurate result.
+It then combines the saved feature, one at a time, with each of the remaining features to determine a second feature that gives a more accurate rating.
+This process continues until adding a feature results in a decline in classification/prediction quality, in which case the set of optimal features is reverted back to its most accurate state and output to the user.

+Backward selection starts with all possible features added to the set of classified features.
+One at a time, each feature is removed and the accuracy of the remaining features is calculated and the removed feature is returned.
+Once all features have been checked, the feature that resulted in a most significant increase in accuracy is reoved permenantly.
+The process then repeats until removing a feature results in an overall decrease in accuracy, in which case the set is reverted and output to the user.

+Both functions use a greedy search tree to help with traversing the search space.
+Instead of finding all combinations of features (which is extremly costly) I can simply search for the set of features which provies an optimal (not necissarily the most optimal) feature set of some given data.

 This does have the drawback of being a supervised selector, labeled training data is required for this program to work.